ab12gu/technical-notes/docs/manufacturing/textiles/README.md

 - Microfiber
     - finer fibers from polyester
     - cant decompose cause utlrafine
-- Percale
-    - cotton or polyester used for bedding
-    - extremely airy/breathable, but crisp rather than soft
-    - good for hot sleepers
-- Sateen
-    - softer than percale weeve and warmer
 - Ripstop
     - made from nylon for backpacks/tents

 Cleaning Options